gertrude-app/web/docs/src/pages/index.md

 ## Techniques for unlocking websites

-It's great to know that the Gertrude app is working, but you probably need _many more websites unblocked in order for the computer to be usable_.
+It's great to know that the Gertrude filter is working, but you probably need _many more websites unblocked in order for the computer to be usable_.
 In this section we will go over to techniques to make it _simpler and faster_ for you to accomplish this.